stevesarmiento/maximus/README.md

 ```

 **Memory commands:**
-- `/clear-mem` or `/clear-memory` - Delete all memories from the current session using Capi's forgetMemory API
+- `/clear` - Delete all memories from the current session using Capi's forgetMemory API
 - `exit` or `quit` - Exit Maximus (memories are automatically deleted)

 **Note:** Memory is session-based.
 Each time you start Maximus, you get a fresh session with no memory from previous runs.
 When you exit or use `/clear-mem`, memories are permanently deleted from Capi's storage.